FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

+As always, make sure you document contributions and ideas from others explicitly in your writeup.

+You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
+What each person did should be explicitly documented.
+Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

 ## Summarized feedback
 Feedback recieved from: Joseph Iovine, Kenneth Alvarez, William Klinegberg(outside of class)

-Potential ideas
+Potential ideas surfaced in feedback
-* Camera for motion sensor to lap you when you ran by
+* Camera for motion sensor to lap you when you ran by (it feels unrealistic you would hit it yourself in an intense situation unless easily wearable)
 * Best lap on another screen
-* add a guy walking
+* Add a guy walking
-Red dot going around an ellpse based on how far you have gone
+* Red dot going around an ellpse based on how far you have gone

 Other feedback:
-  *o really be used in real life, it would require you to have a more obust case so you could hold on to it and track distance
+   * To really be used in real life, it would require you to have a more obust case so you could hold on to it and track distance
-   * Add the times in reverse order
+   * It would be helpful to see the times in reverse order